-BUSA
+BUSA 1177 Introduction to Relationship Selling

-1177 Introduction to Relationship Selling (1-0-1)This course introduces the relationship selling process and the skills and techniques that support a customer, needs-focused, sales approach.
+(1-0-1)This course introduces the relationship selling process and the skills and techniques that support a customer, needs-focused, sales approach.
 This course is designed for any branch personnel involved with in-branch sales.
 Prerequisite: None.
+Offered: On demand.

-1178 Lending: Introductory (2-0-2)This is an introductory course on the lending process.
+BUSA 1178 Lending: Introductory This is an introductory course on the lending process.
 The major concepts of lending are presented using a sample consumer loan as a guideline.
 This course is designed for bank personnel who have an interest in the lending process, but have not yet begun a career in lending.
-Prerequisite: None.
+Prereauisite: None.
+Offered: On demand.